labyrinthinesecurity/kinglet/README.md

 # Introduction

 Let the tiny king guide you through the intricacies of automated reasoning...
-Under His Enlightened Command, learn how Z3, a state-of-the-art SMT (Satisfiability Modulo Theories) solver leverages propositional logic to enforce memory constraints and to meet affinity and anti-affinity constraints on a Kubernetes-like cluster.
+Under His Enlightened Command, learn how Z3, a state-of-the-art SMT (Satisfiability Modulo Theories) solver leverages Bitvectors theory and Equality theory to enforce memory constraints and to meet affinity and anti-affinity constraints on a Kubernetes-like cluster.

 Kinglet simulates how the scheduler part of a Kubernetes orchestrator distributes workloads over a cluster, in a provable way.